Julio Velasco

 Curators: Frédéric Migayrou, associate director of the Musée national d'art moderne.
 Associate curator: Camille Lenglois

-"Coder le Monde" was structured around several major themes, each exploring a specific aspect of the relationship between code and creation.
+"Coder le Monde" at the Centre Pompidou was an ambitious exploration of the intersections between art, technology, and digital culture.
+Organized in 2018, this exhibition traced the evolution of computer code and its growing role in contemporary artistic creation.
 The works presented illustrated how contemporary artists engage with code not only as a tool but also as a language and form of expression in its own right.
 The exhibition offered a glimpse into innovative works that challenge the boundaries between human and machine, analog and digital, reality and virtuality.

 "Vice Boxes" is a collaborative multimedia installation presented as part of the "Coder le Monde" exhibition.
 The work consists of several transparent cubes, each containing a QR code.
 These cubes, resembling small pieces of jewelry, encapsulate the QR codes as if they were the soul of the piece.
 Through scanning these codes, viewers are transported to another universe where a short video illustrates the vice contained within the cube.